Gojo-Bots/Gojo_Satoru/README.md

 * US English

-More languages can be managed in the locales folder.
+More languages can be managed in the [Supplements](https://github.com/iamgojoof6eyes/Gojo_Satarou/tree/master/Supplements) folder.

-We are still working on adding new languages.

 Help us bring more languages to the bot by contributing to the project on [Crowdin](https://crowdin.com/project/gojosatarou)